 Can You See Fleas on the Carpet?

 You can see fleas on the carpet.
-Fleas like to lay their eggs in carpets, so gently run your hands over it and start seeking fleas in between the threads of your carpet.
+Fleas like to lay their eggs in carpets, so gently run your hands over them and start seeking fleas in between the threads of your carpet.
 You may get a closer look at fleas with the use of a magnifying lens.

 How to Get Fleas Out of Carpet Fast?

-Baking soda may be used to quickly remove fleas from the carpet.
 To make this flea home remedy work, sprinkle baking soda over your carpets and furniture and scrub it with a brush.
 After that, thoroughly vacuum your home and put the contents of the vacuum into a bag, which you should throw in an outdoor trash can.

 Related: Baking Soda for Flea Control: Does Baking Soda Kill Fleas?